 7. Bill Payment or Recharge

-The eWallet app allows you to pay your important bills such as that of electricity, water tax, and phone bill in the most convenient manner.
+The eWallet app allows you to pay your important bills such as electricity, water tax, and phone bill in the most convenient manner.
 You can also recharge your mobile phone or the internet broadband connectivity using the same app.

 8. Paying for Insurance

 The app allows you to pay your insurance premium on time.
-In fact, you can also pay your income and sales tax with the help of app.
+In fact, you can also pay your income and sales tax with the help of an app.

 9. Flight and Train Reservations